mattjgalloway/MJGLayoutKit/README.markdown

 ![sample-1](https://github.com/mattjgalloway/MJGLayoutKit/raw/master/Images/Sample-1.png)
 ![sample-2](https://github.com/mattjgalloway/MJGLayoutKit/raw/master/Images/Sample-2.png)

+In this example, the green view is a horizontal layout containing a frame layout on the left and an empty view on the right.
+The frame layout is set to fill all remaining space and contains three empty views (blue, orange and purple).
+The empty view on the right is set to be a fixed width and fill height.
+The horizontal layout is then within a vertical layout along with the image at the top.
+The image is set to wrap its content (i.e. take up just as much room as is required by the image) and the horizontal layout is set to fill both width and height.

 ## License

 MJGLayoutKit uses the 2-clause BSD license.
 So you should be free to use it pretty much however